phbradley/alphafold_finetune/README.md

 Files with lists of modeling targets (for `run_prediction.py`) or training examples (for `run_finetuning.py`) should be formatted as tab-separated values files.
+See examples in `examples/*/*tsv`.
 The required fields are

 * `target_chainseq`: the full amino acid sequence to be modelled as a single string with '/' characters separating the individual chains.
 See examples in `examples/*/*tsv`.

-* `templates_alignfile`: a path to the file with information on modeling templates
+* `templates_alignfile`: Filename of the 'alignment file' that contains information on alphafold modeling templates (the format for alignment files is given below).

 For fine-tuning, these additional fields are required: